Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Calling a pregnancy “chemical” can sound cold and removed.
-But the name isn’t about the experience of pregnancy.
-Instead, chemical pregnancies get their name from the chemicals in your body, or hormones, that produce a positive result on a pregnancy test.
-Within the first five weeks, the embryo will produce human chorionic gonadotrophic (hCG) hormone.
-Your hCG hormone levels provide the only real clue that you’re pregnant at this point because it’s too early to see signs of your developing fetus on an ultrasound.
-Once the embryo stops developing, your hCG levels fall.
+Calling a pregnancy “chemical” can sound a little cold.
+But the name isn’t about your experience of pregnancy.
+Instead, chemical pregnancies get their name from the hormones that produce a positive result on a pregnancy test.
+Within the first five weeks, the embryo will produce human chorionic gonadotrophic (HCG).
+Your HCG hormone levels provide the only real clue that you’re pregnant at this point, because it’s too early to see signs of the fetus on an ultrasound.
+But once the embryo stops developing, your HCG levels fall.

 Is a chemical pregnancy a real pregnancy?

 A chemical pregnancy ends early because an embryo stops growing.
-It’s different from a clinical pregnancy, where there’s evidence of a fetus.
-But that doesn’t mean a chemical pregnancy isn’t real.
+It’s different from a clinical pregnancy, where there’s evidence of an embryo.
+But that doesn’t mean a chemical pregnancy isn’t a real pregnancy.
 Sometimes, learning that you’re pregnant is what makes the experience feel real.
-Sometimes, though, it’s hearing a heartbeat.
+Sometimes, though, it’s seeing a heartbeat on an ultrasound screen.
 How real the experience seems depends on each person.
 Each experience is valid.

 Advertisement